borntofrappe/game-development/03 Match Three/Prep/Tween 0/README.md

 _Please note:_ `main.lua` depends on a few assets in the `res` folder.
 Consider copy-pasting the resources from `Match Three — Final`.

-The goal is to have an image, found `bird.png`, which moves from side to side in two seconds.
+The goal is to move an image from the `res/graphics` folder from side to side and in the span of two seconds.
 This is achieved by having a variable describing the duration.

 ```lua
 MOVE_DURATION = 2
 ```

-The variable is used to consider how much to update the horizontal position.
+The variable is used alongside a counter variable keeping track of delta time.
+As the counter increases, the position of the image is updated considering the remaining width.

 ```lua
 function love.load()